 Ms. Dubois is a member of the Ontario College of Social Workers and Ontario Association of Social Workers.
-She is also a member of the Association of Family and Conciliation Courts.
 She is in expert in her field and stays up to date on latest research, literature and best practices in order to provide exceptional service to her clients.

 Contact Elizabeth for more information therapy@elizabethjoy.ca.